uynitsuj/FASTer/README.md

-My custom implementation of a DCT (Discrete Cosine Transform) early stopping technique in FAST (Frequency-Space Action Sequence Tokenization) to decrease observation-to-action latency.
+My implementation of a DCT (Discrete Cosine Transform) early stopping technique in FAST (Frequency-Space Action Sequence Tokenization) to decrease observation-to-action latency.
 The idea is to decode only the first few DCT coefficients from the PaLi-Gemma VLM rather than waiting for a full action chunk inference to complete.
 This can cut down inference to action time by roughly half since around the first 3-4 frequency coefficients of the DCT are typically enough for a coarse action sequence reconstruction.

+Note: Action reconstruction accuracy is reduced but predictions can be improved/smoothed by implementing temporal action-chunk ensembling, introduced [here](https://arxiv.org/abs/2304.13705).

 # FAST: Efficient Action Tokenization for Vision-Language-Action Models